 Here’s the good news about eating for your fertility.
 You need quality fats in your diet and most experts recommend two servings of high fat dairy as a part of a balanced diet to help support fertility.
-This means you get to eat more cheese, one of the most interesting aphrodisiacs in or list of love foods.
+This means you get to eat more cheese, one of the most interesting aphrodisiacs in our dictionary of aphrodisiac foods.

 Here’s the bad news about eating for your fertility if you’re a red meat lover.
 According to the Academy of Nutrition and Dietetics, reducing red meat consumption, particularly the consumption of processed meats, can improve fertility.
 In fact, one Harvard study found that reducing processed meat consumption will improve the quality sperm.

-And do you know what other food has the potential to improve sperm quality?
-Shiitake mushrooms offer this potential as well as several benefits to women.
+And do you know what food has the potential to improve sperm quality?
+Shiitake mushrooms offer this potential, so they should be part of your fertility diet for men.
+But they also have several benefits to women working toward getting pregnant .
 That puts this meaty mushroom second on our list of foods to eat for fertility.

 These mushrooms not only provide protein without the saturated fats of red meat, they support circulation and cardiovascular health, (which in turn supports reproductive health).
 So why not give this Shiitake Noodle Salad recipe a try?